richafnu/Viva/Viva/engage/native-mode-guide.md

 To run the tool, scroll to the bottom of the page and select the **Continue** button.

-You'll receive a prompt to confirm that you've read and understand the changes that the tool makes to your network.
-Carefully read through the form and this guide, and make sure you fully understand the implications of running the tool.
+You receive a prompt to confirm that you've read and understand the changes that the tool makes to your network.
+Check through the form, and ensure you fully understand the implications of running the tool.

 > [!IMPORTANT]
 > The Native Mode Alignment Tool makes permanent and irreversible changes in your network.
 Data that's deleted through this process can't be recovered.